-Officers are a little bit different.
-Upon the completion of an officer’s initial eight year MSO, members are automatically shifted into the Non-obligated Non-Participating Ready Reserve Personnel Section (NNRPS) for an additional two-year commitment however, members have the ability to opt out of this by resigning their commission.
-Officers wishing to resign their commission can start this process by contacting the ARPC Separations section via myPers.
+Upon completion of an officer’s initial eight year MSO, members are automatically shifted into the Non-obligated Non-Participating Ready Reserve Personnel Section for an additional two-year commitment.
+However, members have the ability to opt out of this by resigning their commission.